 I am a Dutch-Danish writer and visual artist, raised between London and Denmark and currently based in Scotland.
 I graduated with a BA (Hons) First Class with Distinction from Glasgow School of Art in 2012, where I also work as a Library Assistant and Visiting Lecturer.
 In 2019, I completed an MLitt in Creative Writing with Distinction at the University of Stirling supervised by Scottish poet and writer of nonfiction Kathleen Jamie.

-Theresa's 2012 Glasgow School of Art degree show was selected for the Royal Scottish Academy's New Contemporaries, where it won the Adam Bruce Thomson Award.
-She was subsequently featured in the Catlin Guide, an annual catalogue of the 40 most promising UK art school graduates.
+An award-winning selected artist for the Royal Scottish Academy's New Contemporaries 2013, I was subsequently featured in the prestigious Catlin Guide, an annual catalogue of the 40 most promising UK art school graduates.

-In 2014, she co-curated "Part Seen, Imagined Part", a Glasgow School of Art exhibition about loss and resilience.
-For the 10th edition of the Scottish Mental Health Arts Festival, she curated "Good Grief", a short film programme designed to encourage conversations about mortality.
+In 2014, I co-curated "Part Seen, Imagined Part", a Glasgow School of Art graduate exhibition about loss and resilience following the fire that devastated the institution's world-famous Mackintosh Building.
+I continued my curatorial practice with the Scottish Mental Health Arts Festival for three years, which included the selection and presentation of "Good Grief", a short film programme intended to encourage conversations about mortality.

 My experimental documentary film, "The Third Dad" was commissioned by the Scottish Documentary Institute, Creative Scotland and Channel Four in 2014.
 It premiered at Edinburgh International Film Festival the following year.
 Winner of a BAFTA Scotland New Talent Award, the film was also named Best UK Short at London’s East End Film Festival and has screened at more than 25 film and moving image festivals worldwide.
 After being selected as a Vimeo Staff Pick in 2017, "The Third Dad" has garnered close to 400,000 online views.